APRSystem/store/docs/recipes/style-guide.md

 ### Folder Organization
 Global states should be organized under `src/shared/state`.
 Feature states should live within the respective feature folder structure `src/app/my-feature`.
-Actions can live within the store file but are recommended to be a separate file like: `zoo.actions.ts`
+Actions can live within the state file but are recommended to be a separate file like: `zoo.actions.ts`

 ### Action Suffixes
 Actions should NOT have a suffix

-### Unit tests
+### Unit Tests
-Unit tests for the state should be named `my-store-name.state.spec.ts`
+Unit tests for the state should be named `my-state-name.state.spec.ts`

 ### Action Operations
 Actions should NOT deal with view related operations (i.e. showing popups/etc).
-Use the action stream to handle these types of operations.
+Use the action stream to handle these types of operations